lbrayner/CV/CV_en.md

 ### Systems analyst team lead since June 2020

-I have designed and implemented a Jakarta EE (+JPA w/ Hibernate, PostgreSQL, Groovy) web service client to exchange complex municipal civil service staff data with federal administrative bodies.
+I have designed and implemented a Jakarta EE (+JPA w/ Hibernate, PostgreSQL, Groovy) web service client (SOAP) to exchange complex municipal civil service staff data with federal administrative bodies.

 I have overseen Spring Boot + Angular projects which make use of Domain-driven Design techniques, such as Hexagonal Architecture and Command Query